 The best controls a pricing manager can use to manage risk derived from fluctuations in costs, supply and FX are price floors.
-This includes a full analysis of supply and demand dynamics and dashboard reporting to check visually when price floors delve into loss-making territory or highly profitable.
+This includes a full analysis of supply and demand dynamics and dashboard reporting to check visually when price floors delve into loss-making territory or are highly profitable.

 In this article, we will continue our discussion on price floors.
 We will focus our discussion on a price floor example.
-And evaluate the pros and cons of setting up price floors so that you can better understand the subject.
+Then evaluate the pros and cons of setting up price floors so that you can better understand the subject.
 By the end of this article, you’ll learn what a price floor is.
 Including the effects of a price floor on bottom-line profitability.

 Table of Contents: